mansour-ahmed/mansour.blog/static/content/posts/steve-jobs/steve-jobs.md

 date: 2019-02-24
 author: Ahmed Mansour
 keywords: steve jobs, apple, focus, book, lessons, reality distortion field, art, technology, control, A players, memento mori, entrepreneurship
-description: In an attempt to reflect on some of the lessons I learnt from Job’s biography.
-I try to understand better what makes great products, entrepreneurship, and how organizations can strive.
+description: Reflecting on Steve Job’s biography, these are some of my takeaway lessons.
+I learnt more about great products, entrepreneurship and how organizations can strive.
 ---

-Reflecting on [Steve Job’s biography](https://amzn.to/2H0i4HB), these are some of my takeaway lessons.
-I learnt more about great products, entrepreneurship and how organizations can strive.
+Reflecting on [Steve Jobs' biography](https://amzn.to/2H0i4HB), these are some of my takeaway lessons about great products, entrepreneurship and how organizations can strive.

-As a person, Steve was far from being perfect.
+As a person, Steve Jobs was far from being perfect.
 Nevertheless, there are lots of things I learnt reading about his life.

 ## Focus